nikhilkaushik631/Movie-QNA-Bot/README.md

 For follow-up questions, there's a special rewriting step that converts context-dependent questions (like "Who directed it?") into complete questions (like "Who directed The Godfather?").

+### Agents Used
+- **Web Search Agent**:
+  Uses the Tavily Search API to perform real‐time web searches for the user’s query, fetching top‐ranked pages and raw content snippets for downstream processing.

+- **Content Extraction Agent**:
+  Leverages Gemini 2.0 Flash to parse the search results, identify the most relevant 1–2 paragraphs, clean out ads or boilerplate, and produce concise, fact‐focused text blocks.

+- **Response Synthesis Agent**:
+  Calls Llama3 (70B) to take the cleaned content and conversation context, then craft a fluent, natural‐language response tailored to the user’s question style and intent.```

 ## Key Features

 - **Contextual Awareness**: Maintains conversation history to understand follow-ups